LazyLionLeo/PSToolKit/docs/README.template.md

 Features:

 - A HTML/CSS templating language (inspired by PugJS) with a very lean syntax.
-- A library of common user-interface components, using a hand-drawn style
+- A library of common user-interface components, using a hand-drawn style so that nobody mistakes your wireframes for polished layout mockups.
+- As-you-type previews and error feedback.
+- Automatic scrol